Dear Lord, today I go to war:

 So did Jesus!

-So what’s the problem?
-Why do secular universities and 44,500 high school teachers of history, political science, literature, and women’s issues require the reading of Howard Zinn’s A People’s History of the United States and Christian universities do not?
+Why do secular universities and 44,500 high school teachers of history, political science, literature, and women’s issues require reading Howard Zinn’s A People’s History of the United States and Christian universities do not?

 Let’s do a very brief analysis: